Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/trace/ftrace.rst

 Implementation Details
 ----------------------

-See :doc:`ftrace-design` for details for arch porters and such.
+See Documentation/trace/ftrace-design.rst for details for arch porters and such.

 The File System